Holy Sepulchre Church, Jerusalem

-Take the 360-degree virtual tour of Holy Sepulchre Church and the Tomb of Jesus Christ. this virtual tour helps online visitors to explore holy places at any time and from anywhere.
+Take the 360-degree virtual tour of the Holy Sepulchre Church and the Tomb of Jesus Christ. this virtual tour helps online visitors to explore holy places at any time and from anywhere.

 The Church of the Holy Sepulchre in the Old City of Jerusalem — venerated as the place where Jesus Christ died and rose again — contains a bewildering conglomeration of 30-plus chapels and worship spaces.